-Drift (ing) in Time was inspired by driftwood aimlessly wandering through places and times.
+Many of my paintings were inspired bu drift wood aimlessly wandering through places and times.
 Water and wind shapes wood into amazingly beautiful pieces of art that always intrigued me.
 One has to ponder on idea what times trees lived through and what places they visited on their journey before they were washed into the banks of the river, lake or sea.

 I explored in "Drifting in Time" lines in driftwood that I found fascinating.
 For me, they connect all times through driftwood was traveling.
 It feels like time stopped ticking and past, present and future became connected in one line.
 The line becomes another line and then all starts over again….lines after lines before they will disappear into eternity.
 Time is one of the greatest mysteries of the Universe we live in.
 Time will allways keep me wondering about its reasons and meanings.
 It will always inspire us to create, to wonder and to dream: “How about if there is no time ….”Perhaps time left its prints in these lines.
 Prints that are worth to explore, admire and ask what time really means in our lives.
 Are we capable to live without time and aimlessly wander through different worlds? …or do we always need time to direct us where and when to go?

 Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures and the whole of nature and its beuaty...